C.U.R.I.O. A practice for uncovering the meaning behind what we carry

 I → Interpret

-→ Which room does it belong to?
+→ Title it, caption it, and give it a place. → Which room does it belong to?
 How does it connect with others?

 Interpretation turns fragments into form.